And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 Why did you do this?

-If you look at the charter, you look at Chapter 1 of the UN, it was a creation basically of Franklin Roosevelt, who was trying to fulfill Woodrow Wilson's vision.
+If you look at the Charter, you look at Chapter 1 of the UN, it was a creation, basically, of Franklin Roosevelt, who was trying to fulfill Woodrow Wilson's vision.

-Uh Truman was very influential and uh it in in its beginnings, it wanted to do the right thing in an effect of United Nations would enhance United States interest, and it has gotten so off track now that uh it's it's almost criminal, some of its activities.
+Truman was very influential, and in its beginnings, it wanted to do the right thing, and an effective United Nations would enhance United States interest.

 In fact, some of them are.

-And what concerned me and the reason that I wanted to do the picture was I felt this was not a partisan issue, that some of the hypocrisies and the dishonesties and corruption should offend liberals and multilateralists more than anybody else, because it's their ideals that were being betrayed.
+And what concerned me and the reason that I wanted to do the picture was I felt this was not a partisan issue, that some of the hypocrisies and the dishonesties and corruption should offend liberals and multilateralists more than anybody else because it's their ideals that were being betrayed.

-So what I wanted to do is do uh a pretty genuine, authentic look at how the organization operates and how it needs to be reformed, if it can be reformed.
+So what I wanted to do is do a pretty genuine, authentic look at how the organization operates and how it needs to be reformed, if it can be reformed.

 You can look at conservative or right-wing attacks on the United Nations, and they never were happy with it back in 1946.

-Well, everybody simply needs to ask themselves when Truman addressed the San Francisco Conference that came up with the charter in 1945.
+Well, everybody simply needs to ask themselves, when Truman addressed the San Francisco Conference that came up with the charter in 1945, he started off by saying, you members of the conference ought to be the architects of the better world.

-Now, I don't care what side of the aisle you're on, just look at the organization, what it has failed to do, what it has done, and determine whether they are the architects of a better world.
+Just look at the organization, what it has failed to do, what it has done, and determine whether they are the architects of a better world.

 Is it fixable?